 Choosing the right new countertop is no longer a simple, easy process.
 These days there are so many options that it can be tough to choose.
 The key is to pick a material that suits your home’s decor, works with your budget, and is durable enough to resist most stains and wear and tear.

-To help you decide, here is a list of the most popular countertop options on the market right now:
+Knowles Building Centre want to help you decide, here is a list of the most popular countertop options on the market right now:

 Granite.
 This is a very popular natural product.
 What’s incredible is that each slab is unique, which means you need to be very hands-on about picking the slab (or multiple slabs, if necessary) that will be installed in your kitchen.
 While the aesthetic appeal makes granite popular, the material’s exceptional ability to deal with spills, hot pots, and knife knicks means that this material is a highly sought-after countertop material (and retains its resale value).
 Cons?
 Homeowners should be aware that granite countertops do require periodic sealing for stain protection.